The AGE Thrive Social & Wellness Center – Austin is located in Central Austin at the Historic AGE building (map and directions).

 Enrollment and Admission

-Follow these simple steps to explore the possibility of enrolling your loved one in AGE’s adult day health center:
+Follow these simple steps to explore the possibility of enrolling your loved one in AGE’s AGE of Central Texas Thrive Social & Wellness Centers:

 - Call the center most convenient to you to schedule an initial tour: